Jackwwj619/learngit/learngit.md

 ## this is a file for learn git

-creating a new Branch is quick
+creating a new Branch is quick & simple